Erca94/HandMadeDistributedFileSystem/README.md

 ![Screenshot](images/read_process.PNG)

-The schema above represents a typical communication schema of what happens when a client wants to get/read a file; during the process can be identified different phases:
+The schema above represents a typical communication schema of what happens when a client wants to get/read a file from the H(M)DFS; during the process can be identified different phases:

 - pahse 1: the client invokes a get/read command, and calls a remote procedure using XML-RPC on the master Namenode;
 - pahse 2: the Namenode gets the information required for the file from the MongoDB instance on which it maintains the metadata regarding the file system namespace, executing a query; by the way, there's a series of checks regarding the permissions of the user who required the file;